-What is the FFT (Fast Fourier Transform) math function of an oscilloscope useful for?
+What is FFT (Fast Fourier Transform) math function of an oscilloscope used for?

 There are a variety of uses that can benefit from viewing the frequency spectrum of a signal.
 Using the FFT math function on a time domain signal provides the user with frequency domain information and can provide the user a different view of the signal quality, resulting in improved measurement productivity when troubleshooting a device-under-test.
 Examples include: